All work on your vehicle is carried out at

 To ensure everything runs smoothly, the function and authenticity of the engine and transmission must be carefully checked.
 If necessary, they are completely disassembled and cleaned.
 Defective parts are replaced with genuine parts or parts that were replicated based on original drawings.
 The original measurement values specified by the factory are used as the basis for the engine settings.
 Its performance is then measured during a test run on the test stand.
 The results are documented and displayed in a diagram.
 In this way, the engine and transmission are restored to their original state – both visually and technically.

+Craftsmanship throughout: After our specialists have removed the worst corrosion from the bodyshell, they open all the cavities – a necessary step in preparation for the paint removal bath.
 The frame is precisely aligned on the straightening bench, using frame gauges for the doors and windows that originate back to the production of what is now a classic.
 If necessary, experienced mechanics reshape deformed areas.
 Extremely corroded areas are cut out of the body and replaced with new genuine parts.
 The "trial assembly" that follows is also a painstaking process.
 The untreated body is completely assembled on the straightening bench.
 Gap dimensions and functions (such as shutting of the doors and the engine and luggage compartment lid) are checked and adjusted to the optimum setting.
 The parts are then removed once more so that they can undergo further professional treatment.

 Protection and beauty: The classic vehicle has never had it so good, even when it was brand new.
 Today, the bodyshell gets treated to a cathodic dip painting bath.
 The CDPB ensures that the primer is evenly applied down to the very last cavity.
 Epoxy resin dissolved in water produces a conductive paint.
 When an anode is immersed in the bath, the bodyshell acts as a cathode, generating a direct current.
 This causes paint particles to adhere evenly and securely to the body and to all cavities, providing a high degree of corrosion protection.
-The complete paint build-up in the original colour now begins.
+The complete paint build-up in the original color now begins.